The Tuskegee Syphilis Experiment

 And then in 1974, the National Research Act was signed into law, resulting in kind of a laundry list of regulations and standards in the wake of Tuskegee.

-What's crazy is this is the 70s and it took the news of this experiment for the United States to officially adopt informed consent for medical experiments, despite the Nuremberg code that basically said if you're running a medical experiment anywhere in the world, your patients need to be fully informed and give informed consent in 1947.
+What's crazy is this is the 70s, and it took the news of this experiment for the United States to officially adopt informed consent for medical experiments, despite the Nuremberg Code that basically said if you're running a medical experiment anywhere in the world, your patients need to be fully informed and give informed consent in 1947.

-So I just found that awful that it took so long for the U.S.
+So I just found that awful that it took so long for the U.S. to formally adopt that.

 It also, I guess, created a subsequent report in 1979 called the Belmont Report that said there are three things you need to do if you're carrying out a medical experiment involving humans.